docker/docs/content/security/for-admins/hardened-desktop/settings-management/_index.md

 - Specify which paths your developers can add file shares to
 - Configure Air-Gapped Containers

-For more details on the syntax and options admins can set, see [Configure Settings Management](configure.md).
+For more details on the syntax and options admins can set, see [Configure with a .json file](json-file-configure.md) or [Configure with the Docker Admin Console](admin-console-configure.md).

 ### How do I set up and enforce Settings Management?

 As an administrator, you first need to [enforce sign-in](/security/for-admins/enforce-sign-in/_index.md).
-This is because the Settings Management feature requires a Docker Business subscription and therefore your Docker Desktop developers must authenticate to your organization.
-Enforcing sign-in ensures that your Docker Desktop developers always authenticate to your organization, even though they can authenticate without it and the feature will take effect.
-Enforcing sign-in guarantees the feature always takes effect.
+This is because the Enhanced Container Isolation feature requires a Docker Business subscription and therefore your Docker Desktop users must authenticate to your organization for this configuration to take effect.

-Next, you must either manually [create and configure the admin-settings.json file](configure.md), or use the `--admin-settings` installer flag on [macOS](/desktop/install/mac-install.md#install-from-the-command-line) or [Windows](/desktop/install/windows-install.md#install-from-the-command-line) to automatically create the `admin-settings.json` and save it in the correct location.
+Next, you must either:
+ - Manually [create and configure the admin-settings.json file](configure.md), or use the `--admin-settings` installer flag on [macOS](/desktop/install/mac-install.md#install-from-the-command-line) or [Windows](/desktop/install/windows-install.md#install-from-the-command-line) to automatically create the `admin-settings.json` and save it in the correct location.
+ - Fill out the **Settings policy** creation form in the Docker Admin Console

 Once this is done, Docker Desktop developers receive the changed settings when they either:
 - Quit, re-launch, and sign in to Docker Desktop